exlskills/course-javascript-basics/Topics/05. Conditional Statements/README.md

   - Constantly used in computer programming
   - Conditional statements can be nested
 - The `switch` statement easily and elegantly checks an expression for a sequence of values
-  - Supports the fall-though behavior
+  - Supports the fall-through behavior
   - Can contain expressions in the case value

 <!-- section start -->